sofianedjerbi/PixelPal/README.md

 ### Step 2: Setup Your API Key

-Navigate to the project directory and open the .env file.
+Navigate to the project directory and open the `.env.example` file.
 Add your API key as shown below:

 ```bash
 # YOUR KEY HERE
 GPT_KEY=sk-..
 ```

+After adding the key, rename the file from `.env.example` to `.env`.

 ### Step 3: Compile & Run